School ofEducation and PsychologyContinueContinue to the School of Education and Psychology's website

-The School of Education and Psychology is located in the newly renovated Summerour Hall.
+The School of Education and Psychology is located in the recently renovated Summerour Hall.
 In addition to classrooms and offices, the building houses:

-- Teaching Materials Center houses more than 15,000 curriculum guides, textbooks, teachers' resources, literature for children and young adults, videos, CDs, educational games and activities, as well as many artifacts from around the world.
-The center inspires creativity and makes preparing bulletin boards and other teaching materials easy.
+- Teaching Materials Center, with more than 15,000 curriculum guides, textbooks, teachers' resources, literature for children and young adults, videos, CDs, educational games and activities, as well as many artifacts from around the world; it inspires creativity and makes preparing bulletin boards and other teaching materials easy

 - Psychology Lab

 - Summerour Counseling Center, providing counseling services to the local community under the supervision of licensed professionals

 Several outdoor spaces provide non-traditional settings for classes and other activities:

 - Amphitheater next to Summerour

 - Cherokee Council House with outdoor meeting space for classes and large groups

 - Challenge Course with a 60-foot climbing tower to facilitate training and team-building

 - Student Park Cave with nearly a mile of passageways to explore and the Goliath Wall with a 200x50-foot natural rock climbing area